 Chicago’s Green City Market was founded by chef/author/entrepreneur Abby Mandel in 1998 as a gathering of local growers in an alleyway next to the Chicago Theatre in the Loop.
 Now, a visit to the Lincoln Park or West Loop markets from May to October is a lesson in sensory overload.
 Hundreds of farmers and food purveyors from across the region set up shop, selling everything from in-season fruits and veggies to meat and seafood, butter, cheese, eggs and ready-to-eat treats.
 From November through April, the market moves indoors to the Peggy Notebaert Nature Museum in Lincoln Park, bringing a ray of sunshine to the cold weather months with a selection of seasonal produce and artisanal food products.

-Illinois’ oldest farmers’ market—founded in 1912—is now held in three locations on Wednesdays, Thursdays and Saturdays from mid-June through mid-October all across town.
-Patrons flock to these events (including the bustling Saturday morning market at the downtown Aurora Transportation Center) to find goodies like just-picked produce, preserves, artisan cheeses and old world breads.
+Illinois’ oldest farmers’ market—founded in 1912—is held in downtown on Saturdays beginning June 8 and on the West Galena Boulevard on Wednesdays beginning July 10.
+Patrons flock to these events to find goodies like just-picked produce, preserves, artisan cheeses and old world breads.
 Chat with local farmers, listen to live music and shop for handcrafted goods during these weekly mini-festivals of food and fun.

 Continue your North Shore market excursion in Lake Forest, one of Chicago’s most established and scenic suburbs.
 Elawa Farm, a pastoral 16-acre property styled in the manner of an early 20th-century gentlemen’s farm in the heart of town, hosts a weekly garden market Fridays and Saturdays from mid-May through October.
 An array of seasonal veggies and fresh-cut flowers grown on the farm are on offer, as well as treats from The Kitchen, Elawa Farm’s restaurant featuring farm-to-table cuisine from acclaimed chef Steve Chiappetti.